By Leslie L.J. Reilly

-This love for problem-solving led Jiang — now a student at California’s San Diego State University studying business — to develop an app that has helped more than 100,000 Chinese students better maneuver the challenges of studying and living in the United States, far removed from the comfort of their homes and families.
+This love for problem-solving led Jiang, now a business student at San Diego State University in California, to develop an app that has helped more than 100,000 Chinese students better maneuver the challenges of studying and living in the United States, far removed from the comfort of their homes and families.

-At the American Language Institute (ALI), a division of the College of Extended Studies, Jiang said he could see Chinese students, like himself, struggling with practical aspects of living in San Diego due to the language barrier and cultural differences.
+At the ALI, a division of the College of Extended Studies, Jiang said he could see Chinese students, like himself, struggling with practical aspects of living in San Diego due to the language barrier and cultural differences.

 He has since renamed it "Easy-A” for its introduction on the App Store, to follow its current pre-testing stage.

-Beyond a sense of belonging, Jiang’s app is a source for sharing professor reviews, finding local housing and learning about dining options and discounts at local businesses.
+Beyond a sense of belonging, Jiang’s app is a source for sharing professor reviews, finding local housing, and offering dining options and discounts at local businesses.

-After transferring to SDSU as an International Business major, Jiang was able to develop his tech business plan more fully.
-He found two partners, including a friend he had met at ALI.
+After transferring to San Diego State University as an International Business major, Jiang was able to develop his tech business plan more fully.
+He found two partners, including a friend he met at ALI.
 He also acquired seed money from angel investors in order to develop his technology.

 Building community via technology fulfills Jiang’s lifelong dream of helping others be their best.